 As this drought continues, and as the world-wide warming trend continues to raise the summer thermostat, the opportunity to successfully fish hopper flies will likely expand.
 Will the fish take notice?
 You betcha... though, it may come with some unfortunate societal costs.

 Want more about grasshoppers?
-Check out our article: The Colorful World of Hoppers.
+Check out our article

 - Brown, M. 2021.
 As Western drought leads to grasshopper outbreak, officials launch what could be the largest killing campaign since the '80s.
 Associated Press.
 The Colorado Sun. https://coloradosun.com/2021/06/24/grasshopper-outbreak-drought-killing-campaign/